Hundafoss, Iceland

 If you’re looking for waterfalls in Iceland, the Ring Road is the best place to start.
 The Ring Road encircles the island, and many waterfalls are located only a short distance from the road.
 A significant number of these falls require little effort to visit.

 Hundafoss does require a little more effort to visit, but not that much.
 It is found in Vatnajökull National Park, which is an expansive national park covering a significant portion of Eastern Iceland.
-In the southern portion of the park, you will come across Skaftafell, which is right off of the Ring Road.
-From the visitor’s center at Skaftafell, you can take the right path to Skaftafelljökull, an impressive glacier.
+In the southern portion of the park, you will come across Skaftafell, which is right off the Ring Road.
+From the visitor center at Skaftafell, you can take the right path to Skaftafelljökull, an impressive glacier.
 If you take the left path (which is not very obvious), you’ll be heading toward a set of waterfalls.

 1. The entrance to the park is at Skaftafell, which is found directly off of the ring road.
 It is found east of Vík and west of Höfn.
 There are scheduled buses that will take you to the park directly from Reykjavík.